ericwa/ericw-tools/docs/qbsp.rst

 it.

 By default brush contents are solid unless they have a special name.
+All faces of a brush must have textures which indicate the same contents.
+Mixed content types will cause qbsp to print an error and exit.

+.. texture:: *slime
+             *lava
+             *

    Names beginning with an asterisk are liquids.
 A prefix of *\*slime* indicates slime, *\*lava* is for lava and anything else beginning with *\** will have contents as water.

-All faces of a brush must have textures which indicate the same contents.
-Mixed content types will cause qbsp to print an error and exit.

-skip
+.. texture:: skip
-^^^^

    Any surfaces assigned a texture name of *skip* will be compiled into the bsp as invisible surfaces.
 Solid surfaces will still be solid (e.g. the play can't walk or shoot through them) but they will not be drawn.
    Water, slime and lava surfaces can be made invisible using the texture names *\*waterskip*, *\*slimeskip* and *\*lavaskip* respectively.

-hint
+.. texture:: hint
-^^^^

    Hint surfaces cause a bsp split and portal to be generated the on the surface plane, after which they are removed from the final bsp - they are neither visible, nor structural.
 Strategic placement of hint surfaces can be used by a map author to optimise the PVS calculations so as to limit overdraw by the engine (see also: **vis**\ (1)).

    Use a texture with the name *hintskip* on any surfaces of a hint brush which you don't want to generate bsp splits or portals.
 All surfaces of a hint brush must use either the *hint* or *hintskip* texture name.

-origin
+.. texture:: origin
-^^^^^^

    An origin brush (all faces textured with "origin") can be added to a brush entity (but not detail or compiler-internal entities like func_group).
 Doing so causes all of the brushes in the brush entitiy to be translated so the center of the origin brush lines up with 0 0 0.
 The entity key "origin" is then automatically set on the brush entity to the original cooridnates of the center of the "origin" brush before it was translated to 0 0 0.

    In Hexen 2, origin brushes are the native way of marking the center point of the rotation axis for rotating entities.

    In Quake, origin brushes can be used to make some map hacks easier to set up that would otherwise require placing brushes at the world origin and entering an "origin" value by hand.

    Note that, unlike the Hipnotic rotation support in QBSP, using origin brushes does not cause the model bounds to be expanded.
 (With Hipnotic rotation this was to ensure that the model is not vis culled, regardless of its rotated angle.)
 Origin brushes are useful for more than just rotation, and doing this bounds expansion would break some use cases, so if you're going to rotate a model with an origin brush you might need to expand the bounds of it a bit using clip brushes so it doesn't get vis culled.

 External Map Prefab Support
 ---------------------------